davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 This likely shows that the LREEs were equilibrated at a much higher temperature than the HREEs.
-This pronounced within-sample disequilibrium could be the result of metasomatic processes, which is bolstered by the fact that CK-4 shows the only significant melt-infiltration textures in the sample set
-<comment>Also significant in light of history</comment>.
-It is
-likely, therefore, that CK-4 was subjected to a short, transient heating event that was not fully equilibrated in HREE.
-Further, since this transient heating is not reflected in major-element temperatures, it is likely that the sample was heated transiently and equilibrated at a lower temperature for a significant period of time.
+This pronounced within-sample disequilibrium could be the result of metasomatic processes, which is bolstered by the fact that CK-4 shows the only significant melt-infiltration textures in the sample set.
+It is likely, therefore, that CK-4 was subjected to a short, transient heating event that was not fully equilibrated in HREE.
+Further, since this transient heating is not reflected in major-element temperatures, it is likely that the sample was subsequently equilibrated at a lower temperature for a significant period of time.
 Also, given low CPX modes, rare-earths added during refertilization may not be completely homogenized throughout the sample.